-The following requirements must be met in full when applying for the Reaching New Heights Tuition Reduction:
+The following requirements must be met in full when applying for the Reaching New Heights Scholarship:

-- 1. Submit a completed tuition reduction application and tuition reduction agreement. - 2.
+- 1. Submit a completed scholarship application and scholarship agreement. - 2.
 Submit proof of high school Cumulative Grade Point Average (CGPA) of at least 2.5. - 3.
 Submit a recommendation letter completed by a high school official on behalf of the applicant. - 4.
 Submit an essay to explain the motivation behind pursuing a career as a pilot and any future aviation career goals.

 The applicant must apply and start California Aeronautical University within one year of their high school graduation date.
-The tuition reduction award will be distributed evenly throughout the student's applicable program.
+The scholarship award will be distributed evenly throughout the student's applicable program.
 Funds are applied to each student's account and at no time will the award be issued directly to the student.
 All required documents must be submitted to the University's Office of Financial Services.
-In addition, awardees must maintain tuition reduction eligibility for the duration of their program through graduation by:
+In addition, awardees must maintain scholarship eligibility for the duration of their program through graduation by:

-- 1. Maintaining a 2.5 CGPA throughout the program and is allotted one financial aid warning term if their CGPA falls below the required minimum. - 2.
+- 1. Maintaining a 2.5 CGPA throughout the program and is allotted on financial aid warning term if their CGPA falls below the required minimum. - 2.
 Maintaining an enrollment status of at least a half-time student. - 3.
 Maintaining a current student account balance. - 4.
-Complying at all times with university policies, procedures, rules or other defined guidelines set forth in the University catalog or other student manuals.
+Complying at all times with University policies, procedures, rules or other defined guidelines set forth in the University catalog or other student manuals.

-Public Safety/Emergency Responder Tuition Reduction
+Public Safety/Emergency Responder Scholarship

-In recognition of service to our communities, California Aeronautical University is proud to offer the Public Safety/Emergency Responder Tuition Reduction to students, and their immediate family.
-This tuition reduction is open to civil duty service professional households including law enforcement, fire fighters, and public safety employees and reservist.
-The University will honor ten (10) applicants with this tuition reduction in recognition of service.
+In recognition of service to our communities, California Aeronautical University is proud to offer the Public Safety/Emergency Responder Scholarship to students, and their immediate family.
+This scholarship is open to civil duty service professional households including law enforcement, fire fighters, and public safety employees and reservist.
+The University will honor ten (10) applicants with this scholarship in recognition of service.

-This tuition reduction is awarded in the amount of \$3,000 per one academic year and it is applicable for the first academic year only.
+This scholarship is awarded in the amount of \$3,000 per one academic year and it is applicable for the first academic year only.
 Students must enroll in one of the University's Bachelor's degree programs.
-The tuition reduction award will be split evenly among the terms or payment periods in the student's academic year.
+The scholarship award will be split evenly among the terms or payment periods in the student's academic year.

-The following requirements must be met in full when applying for the Public Safety/Emergency Responder Tuition Reduction:
+The following requirements must be met in full when applying for the Public Safety/Emergency Responder Scholarship:

-- 1. Submit a completed tuition reduction application and tuition reduction agreement. - 2.
+- 1. Submit a completed scholarship application and scholarship agreement. - 2.
 Proof of Service. - 3.
 Submit an essay to explain how earning your degree/diploma at California Aeronautical University will help you achieve your career goals.

 All required documents must be submitted to the University's Office of Financial Services.
-The deadline for applying for the tuition reduction is the Friday immediately preceding the student's start date.
+The deadline for applying for the scholarship is the Friday immediately preceding the student's start date.

-Executive Education Tuition Reduction (Master's Degree)
+Executive Education Scholarship (Master's Degree)

-Each year, California Aeronautical University campuses will recognize up to ten (10) students with the distinction of earning the Executive Education Tuition Reduction.
-This tuition reduction is awarded based on professional achievement and merit of applicants who have successfully completed the University's application process.
+Each year, California Aeronautical University campuses will recognize up to ten (10) students with the distinction of earning the Executive Education Scholarship.
+This scholarship is awarded based on professional achievement and merit of applicants who have successfully completed the University's application process.

-This tuition reduction is awarded in the amount of \$2,400 per one academic year only.
-The award is applicable to students enrolled in the University's Master of Aviation Science (MAS) program.
+This scholarship is awarded in the amount of \$2,400 per one academic year only.
+The award is applicable to students enrolled in the University's Master of Business Administration (MBA) and Master of Aviation Science (MAS) programs.

-The following requirements must be met in full when applying for the Executive Education Tuition Reduction:
+The following requirements must be met in full when applying for the Executive Education Scholarship: